volusion/element-cli/README.md

 ### `element new NAME --git`

 The command for scaffolding a new block.
 The command will clone the [Element Block Starter repo](https://github.com/volusion/element-blockstarter), allowing you to quickly get started with your development process.
+The NAME passed in will be converted to PascalCase.

 You can use the optional `--git` flag to let git handle your block commits and major versions.